 There are two different cell types that contribute to human vision - cone cells operate at high and medium levels of brightness (daytime), and rod cells which operate at low brightness, for example at night.

 Human tri-stimulus vision is based on three different cone cell types, of which each covers a different wavelength range.
-Each type of cone cells have peaks of spectral sensitivity in short (420 nm – 440 nm, blue)(S), middle (530 nm – 540 nm, green)(M), and long (560 nm – 580 nm, red)(L) wavelengths.
+Each type of cone cell has peaks of spectral sensitivity in short (420 nm – 440 nm, blue)(S), middle (530 nm – 540 nm, green)(M), and long (560 nm – 580 nm, red)(L) wavelengths.
 Each type of cone cell responds to a specific range (or roughly said: color), and the combination of how much each cell type is stimulated, results in the experience of a specific color.

 Under low-luminance conditions, rods take over human vision as cone cells are not sensitive enough to perform under such conditions.
-Rods are way more sensitive, but only come in one type with its own typical spectral response.
-As it only relies on a specific wavelength range which is not combined with other ranges, human night vision is monochromatic.
+Rods are way more sensitive but only come in one type with its own typical spectral response.
+As it only relies on a specific wavelength range that is not combined with other ranges, human night vision is monochromatic.
 In other words: the human eye is not able to discriminate colors under low luminance conditions.